Train & Protect

-Hostile Environment Awareness Training can assist employers to meet the legislative requirement, to ensure that employees are adequately prepared for deployments to locations of increased risk.
+Safety Awareness Foreign Environments (SAFE) Training can assist employers to meet the legislative requirement, to ensure that employees are adequately prepared for deployments to locations of increased risk.
+This training may help to meet insurance requirements, enabling you to travel with confidence.

 Developing and embedding an effective security culture is an essential component of a protective security regime and helps mitigate against a range of threats that could cause physical, reputational or financial damage to organisations.